 The NFL playoffs work like this, briefly: Through three rounds of single-elimination, win-or-go home games, the AFC and NFC postseason teams are whittled down to two, one from each conference, who meet in search of history on the Super Bowl stage.

 The postseason rounds occur in this order: Wild Card games, Divisional play, the conference Championship games, and, finally, Super Bowl action.
 The No. 1 seeds from the AFC and NFC earn first-round byes; they get to skip the Wild Card round, and advance directly to Divisional play.
-This year's No. 1 seeds are the Broncos (AFC) and Seahawks (NFC).
-Those teams need to secure two big wins to advance to Super Bowl play; all the other postseason teams, from the No. 2 seed to the No. 7 seed in each conference, need to pull off three wins.
+This year’s No. 1 seeds were the Broncos (AFC) and Seahawks (NFC).

 Where will NFL playoff games be played?

 In the first three rounds of the postseason, NFL playoff games are played at the home stadiums of the higher-seeded teams.
 In bracketology, remember: the lower your seed number (a la, No. 1) the higher your bracket ranking, and vice versa.
-So, for instance, in Saturday's Bills-Broncos Divisional game, the Broncos, the No. 1 seed in the AFC, will host the showdown at their Empower Field at Mile High against the No. 6-seeded Bills.
+So, for instance, in the 2026 AFC Championship Game, the No. 1-seeded Broncos hosted the showdown at their Empower Field at Mile High against the No. 2-seeded Patriots.

 The neutral-site Super Bowl LX, meanwhile, is scheduled to be played at Levi’s Stadium, the regular-season home of the 49ers, in Santa Clara, California.